node-orlando/january2014/README.md

 $ npm install -g grunt-cli
 ```

 To start running Grunt, install the necesarry dependendencies, this will install the dependencies listed in your package.json.
+If you look at the package.json, you'll notice all the grunt dependencies are under the `devDependencies` object, this is because you probably won't need them in your production environment, it's also recommeneded by grunt.
+To save `devDependencies`,  use the `--save-dev` flag when installing dependencies.

 ```
 $ npm install